Post Masters Family Nurse Practitioner Certificate Program

 Certificate Academic Guidelines

-The Family Nurse Practitioner Certificate program is offered using a distance learning methodology*.
-Face to face classroom experiences are held at the main campus in North Canton, Ohio in conjunction with online methods.
+The Family Nurse Practitioner Certificate program is offered using a distance learning methodology* and requires students to be on campus for two intensives.

 * Online refers to the definition form the Higher Learning Commission: Distance-delivered course are those in which all or the vast majority (typically 75% or more) of the instruction and interaction occurs via electronic communication, correspondence, or equivalent mechanisms, with the faculty and students physically separated from each other.